Cost Breakdown: Average Cost to Prep Facilities for Workplace Drug Testing

 If you’re still budgeting for drug testing without factoring in facility prep, you’re missing the full picture.

 This blog is part of our series on the real costs of workplace drug testing.
-Next in this blog series we take a closer look at the average labor cost to conduct workplace drug testing.
+Next in this blog series, we take a closer look at the average labour cost to conduct workplace drug testing.

 Want to know how these factors play out in your business?

-Use our free ROI Calculator to get a custom quote based on your organization’s setup.
+Use our free Cost Comparison Calculator to get a custom quote based on your organisation’s setup.

 Just enter your details (site count, test volume, current method) and receive a tailored breakdown of costs and projected savings using fingerprint-based screening.
 It’s a fast, transparent way to see where inefficiencies lie and how much you could reclaim by switching.